pinaxe1/Auto-Annotation-with-a-Camera/README.md

 5. Press "q" button to take a picture of the scene with objects.
    The application wil take a shot and create two png files with images of the scene and a mask.
    The mask image is a diff betveen a background and a an object images.
 6. Rrepeat steps 4 and 5 to make more shots.
 Watch for artifacts on the mask.
-If the program don't cover objects wit the mask or draws errorneous artefacts try to adjust parameters Kernel and Threshold
+If the program don't cover objects with the mask or draws errorneous artefacts try to adjust parameters Kernel and Threshold
 7. To create another serie of images with a different background change scene and repeat steps 3-6
 8. To exit application press x button
 9. To create images of another class objects edit classNum variable and restart application.